discoproject/disco/doc/howto/administer.rst

 You probably went through the process of adding a node to the cluster when you configured the Disco cluster in :ref:`confignodes`.
-Removing a node is a very similar process, except that you need to click ``remove`` next to the node(s) you wish to remove, and then click ``save table`` when you are done.
-If any DDFS tags or blobs were hosted on the removed nodes, and the number of replicas for any of tags or blobs falls below the configured minimum (``DDFS_BLOB_REPLICAS``), then DDFS will start re-replicating them from the existing replicas on the other nodes as described in :ref:`ddfs`.
-Note that it is never a good idea to remove more than ``DDFS_BLOB_REPLICAS`` nodes at a time, since you may lose any data all of whose replicas were hosted on those nodes.
+Removing a node from the Disco configuration is a very similar process, except that you need to click ``remove`` next to the node(s) you wish to remove, and then click ``save table`` when you are done.

+There are a couple of options to removing a node that hosts DDFS data from the Disco cluster.

+   * The node could be physically removed from the cluster, but left in the Disco configuration.
+In this case, it counts as a failed node, which reduces by one the number of additional node failures that could be safely tolerated.  :ref:`gcrr` will attempt the replication of any missing live blobs and tags.

+   * The node could be physically removed from the cluster as well as the Disco configuration.
+In this case, Disco treats the missing node as an unknown node instead of as a failed node, and the number of additional node failures tolerated by DDFS does not change.
+However, this voids safety, since Disco might allow more nodes hosting DDFS data to fail than is safe.
+If this happens, :ref:`gcrr` might not suffice to replicate the missing blobs and tags, and some data might be permanently lost.

+The drawback of both of these approaches is that there is no indication provided by Disco as to when, if ever, DDFS is in a consistent state again with respect to the data that was hosted on the removed node.

+DDFS now allows scheduling the removal of a node from DDFS, by putting the node on a DDFS *blacklist*.
+If the node is alive but scheduled for removal, the number of additional node failures that can be safely tolerated does not change.
+In addition, DDFS now provides an indication when all the data and metadata that was hosted on that node has been re-replicated on other cluster nodes, so that that node can be safely removed from the Disco cluster with a guarantee that no data has been lost.
+The indication is provided by the node entry being highlighted in green in the blacklist.